MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibmcloud/mobilefirst-server-on-kubernetes-using-helm/index.md

 Before you install and configure {{ site.data.keys.mf_server }}, you should have the following:

-* [**Mandatory**] a DB2 database configured and ready to use.
-  You will need the database information to [configure {{ site.data.keys.mf_server }} helm](#install-hmc-icp). {{ site.data.keys.mf_server }} requires schema and tables, which will be created (if it does not exist) in this database.

-* [**Optional**] a secret with your keystore and truststore.
-  You can provide your own keystore and truststore to the deployment by creating a secret with your own keystore and truststore.

-  Prior to the installation, follow the steps below:

-  * Create a secret with `keystore.jks`, `keystore-password.txt`, `truststore.jks`, `truststore-password.txt` and provide the secret name in the field *keystores.keystoresSecretName*.

-  * Keep the files `keystore.jks` and its password in a file named `keystore-password.txt` and `truststore.jks` and its password in a file named `truststore-password.jks`.

-  * Go to the command line and execute:
-    ```bash
-    kubectl create secret generic mfpf-cert-secret --from-file keystore-password.txt --from-file truststore-password.txt --from-file keystore.jks --from-file truststore.jks
-    ```
-    >**Note:** The names of the files should be the same as mentioned i.e, `keystore.jks`, `keystore-password.txt`, `truststore.jks` and `truststore-password.txt`.

-  * Provide the name of the secret in *keystoresSecretName* to override the default keystores.

-  For more information refer to [Configuring the MobileFirst Server Keystore]({{ site.baseurl }}/tutorials/en/foundation/8.0/authentication-and-security/configuring-the-mobilefirst-server-keystore/).

-### UPDATE Start

-Before you install and configure {{ site.data.keys.mf_server }}, you should have the following:

 This section also summarizes the steps for creating secrets.

 Secret objects let you store and manage sensitive information, such as passwords, OAuth tokens, ssh keys and so on.
 Putting this information in a secret is safer and more flexible than putting it in a Pod definition or in a container image.